She Likes Me!

 She got assurance of that in many ways, but in particular, she got it from her brother.
 Bradley surprised us both when he showed me (and gave to Bridgette the next morning at Starbucks, when she took him to school for “the last time”) what he had made her.
 This project wasn’t something that Bradley would typically do.
 I was so touched by his desire to comfort her, and his commitment to see his project through to the end.
 He began the project thinking he would design it and then “just print it out and cut it.”
 Except there was one problem, or maybe two.
 Our printer hadn’t been hooked up since we moved in, a month ago.
 I don’t know how to do it, and even though I may have been able to figure it out, it wasn’t winning out over other things, such as fixing fences to contain the dogs, battling our sprinkler system that hasn’t worked, etc. But Bradley figured it out and then when he didn’t find a cutter that worked well, he hand cut 25 cards and then hand wrote a message in each of them (minus two that were from me).

-That night we laid in bed together and cried.
+That night Bridgette and I laid in bed together and cried.
 I don’t think either of us really knew why.
-Both of us know going away to college is the right thing, and a good thing.
+Both of us know going away to college is a good thing.
 We acknowledged her friends who had gone much further away than an hour and a half.
 Maybe the tears were the realization of all she’d been through to get to this point.
 Maybe they were tears of relief.
 We hugged each other as if she was my baby, but knowing she was no longer my baby, a point she had recently verbalized, not entirely sure she wanted to be that adult she’s developmentally expected to be.

 On the way down to Corvallis we talked about the previous days and how surprised she was at how she felt.
 We talked about the frequency we would talk, what she wanted, what she didn’t want.
 She realized that her original idea of going to college and having virtually no contact with me at all seemed silly.
 She said that if she were getting married, she’d still talk to me, so why would this be different?
 We talked about what to do with her hair and laughed at that subject (that might be a post for another time) and about issues that are particularly difficult for her.
 The topics weren’t new, they were just being revisited and ideas reconfirmed.
 As we rounded the bend and the stadium peeked out from the fog, the excitement grew.